cunla/RPSP/README.md

     You need to set up two schemas on your database, one for RPSP data (tenants, users, RP4VM systems, etc.) and another for the audit log.

  3. Compile and package RPSP using maven, using command:  `mvn package`
- 4. Run Application class from the WAR file using the command `java -jar rpsp.war` 4.1. if you want to run in embedded DB mode use the profile `test` when running: `java -jar rpsp.war --spring.profiles.active=test`
+ 4. Run Application class from the WAR file using the command `java -jar rpsp.1.0.SNAPSHOT.war` 4.1. if you want to run in embedded DB mode use the profile `test` when running: `java -jar rpsp.1.0.SNAPSHOT.war --spring.profiles.active=test`
  5. You can also deploy the WAR on your own web-container (tomcat/etc.)

 ####Installation as a windows service